home-assistant/home-assistant.io/source/_integrations/progettihwsw.markdown

 The configuration for this integration can be done from Home Assistant interface by entering the host and port number of board in Integration config wizard.

-The wizard can be accessed from Configuration --> Integrations --> (Plus sign at the bottom left).
+The wizard can be accessed from Configuration --> Integrations --> (Plus sign at the bottom right).

 ### Troubleshooting